also known as: Abimelek

 A few years after this Abimelech visited Abraham, who had removed southward beyond his territory, and there entered into a league of peace and friendship with him.
 This league was the first of which we have any record.
-It was confirmed by a mutual oath at Beer-sheba (Gen. 21:22-34).
+It was confirmed by a mutual oath at Beer-sheba (Genesis 21:22-34).

 When engaged in reducing the town of Thebez, which had revolted, he was struck mortally on his head by a millstone, thrown by the hand of a woman from the wall above.
-Perceiving that the wound was mortal, he desired his armor-bearer to thrust him through with his sword, that it might not be said he had perished by the hand of a woman (Judg.
-9:50-57).
+Perceiving that the wound was mortal, he asked his armor-bearer to thrust him through with his sword, that it might not be said he had perished by the hand of a woman (Judges 9:50-57).